elastest/elastest-instrumentation-manager/docs/index.md

 #### EIM Platform Services.
 EIM uses several external components to implement the features it offers:

-- **[Mongo DB:](https://www.mongodb.com/)** The Database System that uses the EIM to store the persistent data, necessary to manage the Agents.
+- **[MySQL DB:](https://www.mysql.com/)** The Database System that uses the EIM to store the persistent data, necessary to manage the Agents.
 - **[Elasticsearch:](https://www.elastic.co/products/elasticsearch)** As indicated on its website *"is a distributed, RESTful search and analytics engine capable of solving a growing number of use cases.
 As the heart of the Elastic Stack, it centrally stores your data "*.
 - **[Logstash:](https://www.elastic.co/products/logstash)** As indicated on its website *"It is a server-side data processing pipeline that ingests data from a multitude of sources simultaneously, transforms it, and then sends it to your favorite *stash*"*.
 EIM uses it to gather and parse logs and metrics produced in the SuT where Beats are deployed.
 The logs and metrics are sent to Elasticsearch.
 - **[Kibana:](https://www.elastic.co/products/kibana)** As indicated on its website *"Kibana lets you visualize your Elasticsearch data and navigate the Elastic Stack *".
 EIM uses it to visualize the data collected from Beats from SuT.